 Nausea and vomiting

-Signs of infection, such as drainage, pus, warmth, or redness at your incision site
+Signs of infection.
+These include drainage, pus, warmth, or redness at your incision site.

 Sudden chest pain or shortness of breath